CompSciCabal/SMRTYPRTY/README.md

 We study computer science for fun and ???.
 Then we post our secret findings here.
 TOP SECRET DO NOT ENTER!

 ### Schedules

-The [classic Friday night meetings](https://github.com/CompSciCabal/SMRTYPRTY/wiki/Reading-Schedule).
+The [classic Friday night meetings](https://github.com/CompSciCabal/reading-material).
 We're currently reading CS papers for a few months before picking our next book.

-We're also [reading SICP again](https://github.com/CompSciCabal/SMRTYPRTY/wiki/Reading-Schedule!-SICP-Mark-II), because it was so much fun the first time!
+We're also [reading SICP again](https://www.meetup.com/SICP-TO/), because it was so much fun the first time!
+(And the second time, and the third time!)

-And given how popular reading SICP has become, we've created a [SICP reading group meetup](http://www.meetup.com/SICP-TO/) for it, and are working on a [new schedule](https://github.com/CompSciCabal/SMRTYPRTY/wiki/Reading-Schedule!-SICP-Mark-III).

 ### Also